docdevel2/writing/music-api/music-database-api.md

 This section shows you one approach to send an HTTP or HTTPS request & retrieve the response.
 You will see the modules and methods used.
 The API that we are using is the MusicBrainz API web service.
 We will use the GET method to retrieve metadata for a single recording to illustrate the process.
 We will request the response data in JSON format.

 There are multiple Python packages available to send HTTP requests and handle responses.
-Some require install external packages.
+Some require external packages to be installed.
 For the purposes of this exercise, we will use the built-in urllib module [6] that does not require installing an external module.

 ### Modules